vaibhavantil2/core/docs/core/05_enterprise/enterprise.md

+*RAW*

+The only things I can add here are a couple of clarifications:

+First, the Main application can be ran in Enterprise without code change.
+In this case the Main app will detect that it is located in enterprise and will NOT initialize ANY of it's platform logic.
+It will literarily default to just being a normal enterprise client.

+The client apps (using @glue42/web) will also auto-detect enterprise and initialize @glue42/desktop with all necessary libraries (like AppManager) enabled and set to the highest possible level ("full") to ensure correct app functionality.

+*END*

 ## Overview

 Your Glue42 Core application can run in [**Glue42 Enterprise**](https://glue42.com/desktop-enterprise/) without modification.
 This gives you the option to easily experiment with your app running in a functionally richer environment with more integration options.